Field & Stone emblemFIELD & STONE

 • Keep what you find — no quantity limit on your own discoveries.

-• Bring or rent basic digging & screening tools.
+• Bring or rent basic digging & screening tools; wet-sift gear is available on site.

 Field tip.
-Go after heavy rain and search the surface first — many of the largest diamonds are found lying on top of the freshly washed field, glinting in the sun.
+Go after heavy rain and search the surface first — many of the largest diamonds are found simply lying on top of the freshly washed field, glinting in the sun, with no digging at all.

 Quartz, one of the stones commonly found alongside diamonds at the Crater